armory/docs-cdaas/content/en/deployment/overview.md

     targets: ["target-2"]
 ```

-Manifest paths are relative to the directory from which you run the `armory deploy` command.
+>Manifest paths are relative to the directory from which you run the `armory deploy` command.

-### Deployment Strategies
+### Strategies
-A deployment strategy is the method by which your changes are deployed to a target.
-Strategies can use different techniques
-to allow for rapid rollback should a problem be discovered, minimizing the impact of potential issues to a small subset of users,
-or can be optimized for speed.
+A deployment strategy is the method by which CD-as-a-Service deploys your changes to a target.
+Strategies can use different techniques to allow for rapid rollback should a problem be discovered, minimizing the impact of potential issues to a small subset of users.
+You could also use a strategy optimized for speed.

 Armory CD-as-a-Service offers two distinct deployment strategies that each have various trade-offs.